aaditkapoor/GoBenchmark/README.md

 # GoBenchmark

-GoBenchmark is library that can help you benchmark code snippets.
+GoBenchmark is a library that can help you benchmark code snippets.
 -  Easy benchmarking
 - Abilitiy to customize units and statistical measures.
 - Ability to graph your output.
 (Not yet completed)